mduessler/nvim-config/README.md

    integrated development environment (IDE) for software projects.
 1. Developing my own UI for NVIM, implemented in Lua, to extend the IDE functionality and improve the user experience.
+1. Keep a clean, structured and simple NVIM config, which can be easily maintained.

 ## Dependencies